ralphv/gallifrey-rules/docusaurus/docs/intro.md

 # What is Gallifrey Rules?

-# Gallifrey-Rules: A Comprehensive Event Handling Framework for Node.js
+# Gallifrey Rules: A Comprehensive Event Handling Framework for Node.js

-Gallifrey-Rules is a sophisticated Node.js library written in TypeScript, designed to streamline and enhance the management of real-time event-driven architectures.
+Gallifrey Rules is a sophisticated [Node.js](https://nodejs.org/en) library written in [TypeScript](https://www.typescriptlang.org/), designed to streamline and enhance the management of real-time event-driven architectures.

 In the realm of real-time event consumption, systems often operate as black boxes.
-Typically, an entry point function pulls events from streaming platforms like [Apache Kafka.](https://kafka.apache.org/) These consumers execute business logic, retrieve necessary data, and perform state mutations within the system.
+Typically, an entry point function pulls events from streaming platforms like [Apache Kafka®](https://kafka.apache.org/) These consumers execute business logic, retrieve necessary data, and perform state mutations within the system.

 ### Example Scenario: E-commerce Order Processing